A Three-Day Trip to Tampa

 The Florida Aquarium

-If mother ocean is calling and you still haven’t made it yet to the beaches, the next best thing would have to be The Florida Aquarium in Tampa’s Channelside District.
+If Mother Ocean is calling and you still haven’t hit the beaches, the next best thing would be The Florida Aquarium in Tampa’s Channelside District.
 The aquarium is the largest in Florida and features thousands of animals and aquatic plants including alligators, octopuses, seahorses, stingrays, turtles, sharks, and more.

 The exhibits tell the story of water’s journey from the Florida Wetlands to the Coral Reefs of the sea.
 The wetlands are home to playful river otters and alligators.
 The mangrove forest has a large aviary with ducks and free-flying birds.
 Journey on to Madagascar and meet a family of tomato frogs.